mizesolutions/HolidayMailerWPF/README.md

  - Send email to a single recipient or a list of recipients

- Contacts and mailing lists are maintained in a sqlite database in order to make the application small and easily portable.
+ Contacts and mailing lists are maintained in a SQLite database in order to make the application small and easily portable.

  Sending mail with this application requires the user to have a valid Gmail account.
 For users that employ 2-factor authentication with their Gmail account, there is a link on the authentication window that will take the user to a Google page where an application password can be created for use with the Holiday Mailer application.